 Before I go any further, here is a brief summary of the film for those who have yet to see it.
 I will not be going into too much detail and highly recommend you still check it out if you are looking for a holiday movie to enjoy.
 Elf is something that needs to be watched to be fully appreciated.
 The story begins with Buddy (Will Ferrell).
-Buddy was put up for adoption as a baby by a young couple.
+When he was an infant, Buddy’s mother put him up for adoption since she and her husband were too young to care for him.
 His father, Walter Hobbs (James Caan), did not even know Buddy had been born.
-One night on Christmas Eve, Buddy crawls out of his crib in the orphanage and into Santa’s sack and is unwittingly taken back to the North Pole.
+One night on Christmas Eve, Buddy crawls out of his crib in the orphanage, into Santa’s toy bag, and is unwittingly taken to the North Pole.
 Once Buddy reveals himself, Santa (Ed Asner) is unsure what to do.
 An older elf (Bob Newhart) decides to adopt Buddy and raises him as one of their own.
 However, thirty years later, Buddy’s towering height and poor toy-making skills urge Santa to reveal the truth about his birth.

 Buddy sets off to New York to reunite with Walter who, as you’d expect, is less than thrilled about the situation.
 However, Walter’s hostility does little to dampen Buddy’s optimism as he starts his new life in the city.
 Over time, Buddy warms the hearts of everyone he meets, including his step-brother Michael (Daniel Tay) and a retail worker named Jovie (Zooey Deschanel).